OCA/account-payment/account_cash_invoice/readme/USAGE.rst

 #.
 Go to *Settings* and activate the developer mode.
 #.
 Go to *Settings / Users & Companies / Users* and set the flag
     'Show Full Accounting Features'.
 #.
-Go to *Invoicing / Dashboard* and create and/or open an existing
-    Cash Statement from a Cash Journal.
+Go to *Invoicing / Dashboard* from a Cash Journal.
 #.
-Press the button **Pay Invoice** to pay a Supplier Invoice or a Customer
+On the Additional options, Press the button **Pay Invoice** to pay a Supplier a Customer Invoice/Refund.
-    Refund.
-You will need to select the expected Journal
 #.
-Select **Collect Payment from Invoice** in to receive a payment of an
-    existing Customer Invoice or a Supplier Refund.
+Select the invoice type and select invoice to pay.
 #.
-Press **Validate** on the statement.
+Press **Pay invoice** on the statement.
 The payment will then be reconciled
     with the invoice.